 More exercise.
 That could be as simple as an extra walk a day.
-Start off with a short, easy stroll down the street, or around the block.
+Start with a short, leisurely stroll down the street, or around the block.
 As your dog’s stamina increases, add an extra block or two and pick up the pace.
-This special time together is great for bonding and you may shed a pound or two!
+This special time together is great for bonding, and you may shed a pound or two!

 Bottom line: A stocky pet may look hale and hearty, but you’re not doing them a favor.
-Over-feeding and under exercising can shorten their life.
+Over-feeding and under exercising can shorten your dog’s life.
 Be alert to their weight changes.
-Make the necessary adjustment and you will enjoy a happier, healthier dog, for a longer time.
+Make the necessary adjustment, and you will enjoy a happier, healthier dog, for a longer time.

 Follow Karen A. Soukiasian on Facebook